crfield18/CAZy-CBM-Activity-Search/README.md

 ### **cazy_parse.py**

 Consolidates the 'Activity in Family' information from each CBM page into a single excel file.
-'Note' information is used in place of 'Activity in Fimily' if that field is not populated.
+'Note' information is used in place of 'Activity in Family' if that field is not populated.

 ### **database_trim.py**